JuliaIO/VideoIO.jl/README.md

 Low Level Interface
 -------------------
-Each libav and ffmpeg library has its own VideoIO subpackage:
+Each ffmpeg library has its own VideoIO subpackage:

     libavcodec    -> AVCodecs
     libavdevice   -> AVDevice